GuidedTrack/gtstatus/index.md

 The server is having some trouble, which is causing programs not to load and ‘no internet connection’ warnings.
 We're working on it.

+What is happening is that a backend database has many cleanup operations running at once and those are slowing down everything else.
+Unfortunately, we don't have the level of access to the database (it's a SaaS) that would allow us to easily abort those cleanup operations.

 ## 🔵 2023-02-27 20:50 UTC

 The site is behaving well again.